Lloyd Aéreo Boliviano: Bolivian national airline

-A LAB Boeing 727-100 at Rio de Janeiro/Galeão International Airport in 1984.
+A Boeing 727-100 at Rio de Janeiro/Galeão International Airport in 1984.

 In May 1941, LAB was taken over by the government of Bolivia as the country's national airline and Panagra was granted a contract to administer it.
 In March 1960, Panagra held a 20% interest in LAB and the government of Bolivia was the major shareholder.
 At this time, Edmundo Gonzalez was the president of the airline and the fleet consisted of seven DC-3s, one DC-4 and six Boeing B-17s.
 With the Lockheed L-188 Electra joining the fleet in September 1968, LAB was in the position to offer non-stop international flights.
 A further improvement in comfort and travel times was achieved when Lloyd Aéreo acquired its first jet aircraft (of the Boeing 727 type) in 1970, allowing for the inauguration of flights to Central America and the United States.

 At March 1990, the airline had 1,700 employees and was 99.98% owned by the government.
 By this time the network, which consisted of 21 domestic destinations and 15 international ones (Arica, Asunción, Belo Horizonte, Buenos Aires, Caracas, Cuzco, Lima, Manaus, Miami, Montevideo, Panama, Rio de Janeiro, Salta, Santiago and São Paulo), was served with two Boeing 707-320C, three Boeing 727-200s, two Boeing 727-100s, one Fokker F27-600 and one Fokker F27-200.